Site icon Sierra Living Concepts Blog

 Source- assirer.inf

 Accentuate your books: You don’t actually have to stack all of your books in a neat vertical row along the shelves of your solid wood bookcase.
-In fact, you can get creative with this endeavor and let your imagination run free.
+Indeed, you have the freedom to express your creativity in this endeavor.
 Here are a few suggestions:

 Source- domino.com

-The theory of triangles: When you’ve got a tall bookcase with a number of shelves, it’s best to emulate the ‘theory of triangles.’
-It’s not an exact science and most of the time you’ve got to use your instincts to get a balanced aesthetic, but here’s a loose-thumb rule that you can follow:
+The theory of triangles: When you’ve got a tall bookcase with several shelves, it’s best to emulate the ‘theory of triangles.’
+While it’s not a precise science and often requires intuition to achieve a well-balanced aesthetic, here’s a general guideline you can adhere to:

-Using this formula can ensure a nice visual symmetry.
+Using this formula can ensure a pleasing visual symmetry.

 (Pro tip: Don’t place objects of the same height beside each other.)